3 Arrested in Customs' 'Rape Table,' Hazing Probe at Newark

 Tito Catota, 38, Parmenio Perez, 40, and Michael Papagni, 32, all of New Jersey, are charged with forcibly assaulting, impeding, intimidating and interfering with two male customs officers while they were on duty.

 They are expected to appear in federal court later Wednesday.
-Attorney information wasn't immediately available.
-News 4 has reached out to CPB, which previously said the matter was under investigation by the Department of Homeland Security's Office of Inspector General.
+Attorney information for the men wasn't immediately available.

+A spokesman for Customs and Border Patrol told News 4 in a statement it welcomes the indictments and that it "fully supported" the investigation by the Inspector General.

+"We do not tolerate misconduct in our ranks and are committed to a safe workplace environment free of harassment or intimidation," said spokesman Anthony Bucci, adding that CBP authorities took "administrative and management actions to correct the situation."

 According to the complaint, one victim was assigned to PERT in October 2016.
-Within his first two weeks on the job, Papagni allegedly told him that the PERT office table, located in the team's second-floor officer at Terminal C, was known as the "rape table," and threatened that the victim would have to get on it.
+Within his first two weeks on the job, Papagni allegedly told him that the PERT office table in the team's second-floor officer at Terminal C was known as the "rape table," and threatened that the victim would have to get on it.

 Months later, the victim was asked to forward a document related to the prior drug seizure.
 While the victim and another individual were scanning it, Papagni allegedly warned the victim he had five minutes to get out of the office or Papagni would teach him "what this team is about."
 Moments later, another individual with customs shut off the lights in the PERT office.
 Papagni, Catota and another person held the victim down, according to the complaint.